International Electoral Observers

 Charlemagne Gomez

-Charlemagne Gomez has a degree in European Law and a master’s degree in Human Rights and Democratization from the Global Campus of Human Rights.
-She is currently finalizing a second master’s degree in Evaluation of public policies and programs in Madrid.
+Charlemagne Gomez has a degree in European Law and a masters degree in Human Rights and Democratisation from EIUC.
+She has a second masters degree in Evaluation of public policies and programmes in Madrid with a specialisation in gender responsive evaluations.

 Read More